 A. If you ever require services in Heather Hall, our private Health Care Center, you will always have preference over non-resident applicants to available openings.
 This is an important aspect of life at Inverness Village.
 Residents and their family members have peace of mind knowing that if services are ever needed, Inverness Village will ensure that care is provided throughout your life.

-A. Under direction of the Executive Director, a management team is responsible for the day-to-day operations and overall functioning of Inverness Village.
-The Inverness Village Board of Governors, which includes several leading members of the Tulsa community, works directly with the Executive Director and is focused exclusively on Inverness Village’s programs, quality of care and service, master campus planning, and fundraising activities (in conjunction with the Asbury Foundation).
-The Board of Governors makes recommendations to the Asbury Board of Directors, which is legally responsible for control of Inverness Village.
-Additionally, the Asbury Board of Directors has the primary responsibility for approving the budget and maintaining financial health as well as monitoring quality of care and services.
-The Asbury board is focused on enhancing the strength of the entire organization, ensuring fulfillment of its mission and tax-exempt purpose, and recognizing its full potential for providing services to seniors.
+A. Under direction of the Executive Director, the Inverness Village Leadership Team is responsible for the day-to-day operations and overall functioning of Inverness Village.
+A Resident Advisory Committee of current residents meets with the leadership team monthly regarding community services.
+The volunteer Inverness Village Board of Directors, which includes several leading members of the Tulsa community, works directly with the Executive Director and is focused exclusively on Inverness Village’s programs, quality of care and service, master campus planning, and fundraising activities (in conjunction with the Asbury Foundation).

 Please see the Residency Agreement for more detailed information.